-- (a) Throwing a punch, or a forearm, or kicking at an opponent, even though no contact is made. - (b) Using abusive, threatening, or insulting language or gestures to opponents, teammates, officials, or representatives of the League. - (c) Using baiting or taunting acts or words that engender ill will between teams. - (d) Prolonged or excessive celebrations or demonstrations by an individual player.
-Players are prohibited from engaging in any celebrations or demonstrations while on the ground.
-A celebration or demonstration shall be deemed excessive or prolonged if a player continues to celebrate or demonstrate after a warning from an official. - (e) Two or more players engaging in prolonged, excessive, premeditated, or choreographed celebrations or demonstrations. - (f) Possession or use of foreign or extraneous object(s) that are not part of the uniform on the field or the sideline during the game. - (g) Using the ball or any other object including pylons, goal posts, or crossbars, as a prop. - (h) Unnecessary physical contact with a game official. - (i) Removal of his helmet by a player in the field of play or the end zone during a celebration or demonstration, or during a confrontation with a game official or any other player.
+- (a) Throwing a punch, or a forearm, or kicking at an opponent, even though no contact is made. - (b) Using abusive, threatening, or insulting language or gestures to opponents, teammates, officials, or representatives of the League. - (c) Using baiting or taunting acts or words that may engender ill will between teams. - (d) Any violent gesture, or an act that is sexually suggestive or offensive. - (e) Prolonged or excessive celebrations or demonstrations by an individual player or multiple players. - (f) Using any object as a prop, or possessing any foreign or extraneous object(s) that are not part of the uniform on the field or the sideline during the game, other than the football after a scoring play or change of possession. - (g) Unnecessary physical contact with a game official. - (h) Removal of his helmet by a player in the field of play or the end zone during a celebration or demonstration, or during a confrontation with a game official or any other player.